-Communication design is a dynamic and growing profession in the "new media" marketplace.
-Development in new Internet technology and capabilities, as well as the proliferation of PDA's (personal digital assistants such as the iPod, iPhone and iPad and the APPS that run on them), video game design programs, interactive multimedia such as blogs and wiki's, and social networking technologies like

-Twitter, Facebook and MySpace have generated new markets that require talented people with interactive design skills and knowledge to create content for these new communication networks.

-The Communication Design program will assist you in developing the creative, conceptual and technical skills necessary to meet the challenge of the digital, print, and new media marketplaces and create the opportunity for you to gain employment in the field, or to transfer to a four year institution.
+Communication design is a dynamic and growing profession in the new media marketplace.
+Development in new Internet technology and capabilities, as well as the proliferation of PDAs, require people with interactive design skills and knowledge to create content for these new communication networks.
+The Communication Design program will assist you in developing the creative, conceptual and technical skills necessary to meet the challenge of digital, print, and new media marketplaces and will offer the opportunity to gain employment in the field, or to transfer to a four-year institution.
+You'll be prepared to work within the social networking world of Twitter and Facebook; you'll be able to use blogs, wikis and YouTube; you'll know how to launch ideas and apps through the iPod, iPAD, and iPhone.

 The program offers students an opportunity to select a 'specialized track' in their second year of studies - either Print/Web or New Media.